KempnerInstitute/nodelens/doc/metrics/README.md

 The system is built around a central registry of metrics and a dispatch mechanism for computing them:

 - `ALIGNMENT_METRICS_REGISTRY`: Maps metric names to metric functions
-- `get_metric()`: Returns a metric object configured with the requested parameters
+- `get_metric()`: Returns a metric object configured with the requested parameters.
+Metric-specific parameters (e.g., `scale_by_norm` for RQ, `bins` for MI) are typically passed here.
-- `_AlignmentMetricImpl`: Implements the metric calculation with proper dispatch logic
+- `_AlignmentMetricImpl`: Implements the metric calculation with proper dispatch logic.

+When running experiments via the experiment runner, some metric configurations are also sourced from the `alignment_settings` block in your main configuration file (see [Configuration Documentation](configuration.md) for details).

 ## Available Metrics